9.6. Halfway Houses

 Halfway Houses have long been used to control/house offenders.
 Dating back to the early 1800s from England and Ireland, halfway houses began around 1820 in Massachusetts.
 Initially, they were designed to help an offender “get back on their feet,” and were generally funded in benevolent ways by non-profit organizations like the Salvation Army.

 There are some issues regarding the examination of halfway houses.
-The IHHA break down halfway houses into four groups along two dimensions.
+The IHHA breaks down halfway houses into four groups along two dimensions.
 As discussed, halfway houses were initially funded by private non-profit organizations.
 However, many halfway houses today (in part, due to the IHHA) are both privately and federally (and State) funded.
 Additionally, halfway Houses are also divided into supportive and interventive groups.
 That is, halfway houses that serve only a minimal function (a place to stay while reintegrating back into society) are generally labeled supportive.
 Interventive halfway houses typically have multiple treatment modalities and may have up to 500 beds.
 However, most halfway houses fall somewhere in the middle of these two continuums.

 Halfway House Success